 Sunflowers seeds are still one of the biggest crops grown and sold worldwide.

-Because sunflowers were a main food source they were regarded very highly.
+Because sunflowers were the main food source they were regarded very highly.
 This brings us nicely onto sunflowers being given as offerings in ancient ceremonies.

 4. Cultural history of Sunflowers